Nurse Blake brings is Shock Advised Tour to the Miller Theater Dec. 7.

 Some of the funniest people comedian Nurse Blake knows are the ones who pack his audiences.

-The comedian who does actually work in health care has nearly two million Facebook followers and more one million followers on Instagram.
+The comedian, who does work in health care, has nearly two million Facebook followers and more one million followers on Instagram.
 He started posting reels in 2017.

 His dad was a respiratory therapist.
 Going into the medical field was never not an option for him, but Nurse Blake saw nursing as providing more opportunities.
 The reels were a by-product – a coping mechanism.